vessels-tech/papers/4pbot/draft_business_plan.md

 - **the train is leaving!!** try to build impression that this is happening without them
 - number of programs?
 	- 4Ps, then what?

+### 3-6 months:
+- x MAU
+- Build relationships with DSWD and Filipino Govt.
+- Expand 4Pbot to support IVR
+- build community and inventives (eg. give people free texts for answering questions)
+- expand user base

+### 6-12 months:
+- y MAU
+- Work on reports and stuff
+- partnerships or something with ADB or WB
+- start delivering insights
+- expand beyond 4ps into other govt or private programs
+- expand features to bring in more users

+### 12 - 18 months:
+- z MAU
+- partnerships with other financial services (eg. loans and stuff)

 ----
 ## Revenue & Costs